-Spending Christmas in Budapest was a last-minute decision for us, but it was a great one!
+Spending Christmas in Budapest was a last-minute decision, but it was a great one!
 Budapest is full of history, incredible architecture, friendly people, and beautiful Christmas decorations.
 If you are looking for a new European destination that has yet to be overwhelmed by tourists, Budapest is it!

 Brief history of Budapest

-Budapest is the capital of Hungary, a country that is a former Soviet territory, located in Eastern Europe.
+Budapest is the capital of Hungary, a former Soviet territory, located in Eastern Europe.
 Hungary is now part of the European Union.

 The city was not always known as “Budapest.”
 In 1873, the cities of Buda, Pest, and Óbuda combined to become the city we now know as Budapest.
 The former cities of Buda and Pest are on different sides of the Danube River, and each has its own unique architectural style.
 In the early 20th century, Budapest was stuck in numerous turf wars, which ultimately resulted in the creation of the Kingdom of Hungary.
 A mere thirty years later, World War II all but ravaged Budapest, destroying many of its buildings.

 Budapest was the center of Jewish culture in Hungary.
 It became a sort of a safe haven for Hungarian Jews during the war.
 Many of the Jews were saved, but not everyone was so lucky.
 There were many who were killed before the end of the war.